Anush008/docquery-rs/README.md

 ## Acknowledgements

-Thank you to [Hugging Face](https://huggingface.co) for hosting a set of weights compatible with Rust-Bert.
+* Thank you to [Hugging Face](https://huggingface.co) for hosting a set of weights compatible with Rust-Bert.
+* [bhaskatripathi/pdfGPT](https://github.com/bhaskatripathi/pdfGPT) for the chunking approach.